afbreilyn/falling-up-analysis/falling up/albums/Fangs!/lyrics/10 - THE SIDEWINDER FLUX.md

 Breathe in slowly
 You will forget...

----
+--

-Was it in the [[Discoveratory]] where the figures leapt around the glassy floor?
+Was it in the [[discoveratory]] where the figures leapt around the glassy floor?
 Oh dear, now he sinks down towards [[Neptuenn's Cavern]]...

 ~[[Gears under the water]]